 Epson has a new product model, and it’s so common sense we wonder why no one else has tried to make what the company is calling the world’s first dry-process, in-office paper production system.
 What does that mean?
 It’s called PaperLab, and it recycle paper right in front of you.
+The best paper shredders can’t do that.

 All offices know the random boxes or lids used to store paper destined for the recycle bin – even the “paperless” office is far too familiar with process.
 The PaperLab wants you to skip a whole lot of steps and just shovel all those recyled papers into it.
 Brand new, completely usable A4 paper pops out the other end, and suddenly your office is saving a whole lot of paper.